chancethecoder/bigdata-general-practice/documents/data_analysis.md

-# Yelp Restaurants Big Data Analysis

-## Uploading Data to HDFS For Storage and Analysis
+# Uploading Data to HDFS For Storage and Analysis

 1. upload data to hdfs
 ```bash